Frequently Asked Questions

 What airline should I fly to Srinagar on?

 There are many airlines that fly the Delhi to Srinagar leg and from our experience they all offer about the same standard of comfort and timeliness.
-Only hint is to avoid the early morning flights, as during winter, these often cancel due to fog.
+Air India flight 825 is the preferred flight for arrival times and luggage allowance, and is the flight that most of our guests arrive on.
+Avoid the early morning flights, as during winter, these often cancel due to fog.

 Do you recommend any hotels in Delhi?